 I read somewhere that one writer believed that it was "natural for a person like Doc to be less concerned with his own safety."
 The writer went on to say that anyone who is in this frame of mind would be difficult to face in a fight, especially in a fight to the death.

 He was definitely safety minded.
-Heck, he's said to have carried two pistols and a knife.
+Heck, some say he carried two pistols and a knife.
 And friends, it wasn't carried for balance!

 There was that situation with Ed Bailey that proves just how committed he was to stay with the living and not go the way of the alternative.
 That is if it did happen.